Why is this important?

 Existing Kentucky Employer:

 You can find your Withholding Tax ID on notices received from the Kentucky Department of Revenue.
+This ID may be 6 digits, or 9 digits long, depending on when your business was registered with the state.
 If you cannot locate this document or account number, please call the Kentucky Department of Revenue at (502)-564-7287 to request it.

 New Kentucky Employer: Register with the Kentucky Department of Revenue

-- Visit the Kentucky Department of Revenue and click “Create An Account”.
+- Visit the Kentucky Department of Revenue and click “Create New Account”

 Unemployment Tax ID and Tax Rate